King Urges Enhancing Work Of Audit Bureau

-At a meeting with Audit Bureau President Radhi Al Hamadeen at Al Husseiniya Palace, King Abdullah urged maintaining objectivity and transparency in the bureau's reports to indicate shortcomings without undermining the accomplishments of institutions.
+At a meeting with Audit Bureau President Radhi Al Hamadeen at Al Husseiniya Palace, King Abdullah urged maintaining objectivity and transparency in the bureau's reports to indicate shortcomings without undermining the accomplishments of institutions, according to a Royal Court statement.

-The Audit Bureau is a key oversight institution in Jordan, as one of Parliament's arms for monitoring the executive branch, His Majesty said at the meeting, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II.
+The Audit Bureau is a key oversight institution in Jordan, as one of Parliament's arms for monitoring the executive branch, His Majesty said at the meeting, attended by HRH Crown Prince Hussein.

 In addition, the King highlighted the importance of enhancing international cooperation and partnership with the private sector to benefit from international best practices.